thuvo22/WebProxy/README.md

 # WebProxy

 **What is it?**
-It is a web app that applies the web proxy is one method to hiding your IP address from the websites you visit.
+It is a web app that applies the web proxy method to hide your IP address from the websites you visit.

 **Note**
 Please don't use it for any illegal purposes!